-On August 2, 2024, Subrogation Holdings entered into a letter agreement where the parties have set out the terms to amend the Working Capital Credit Facility (the "HPH Letter Agreement") with HPH, which: (i) extended the period to draw up to \$23.3 million (with a 40% original issue discount) for working capital, accessible in eight tranches of \$1.75 million, that can be drawn at least one month apart, until September 2025; and (ii) provides for a \$3.3 million loan (with a 40% original issue discount) to be funded by August 31, 2024 for the purpose of acquiring additional Claims (the "New Claims") that will further collateralize the Working Capital Credit Facility (collectively, (i) and (ii) the "Operational Collection Floor").
-The parties have agreed that such amendment to the Working Capital Credit Facility shall be agreed and entered into at a later date, based on the terms outlined in the HPH Letter.
+On March 29, 2023, the Company's subsidiary, Subrogation Holdings and its parent, MSP Recovery, entered into the Working Capital Credit Facility consisting of commitments to fund up to \$48.0 million in proceeds.
+Certain terms to the Working Capital Credit Facility were amended, which were memorialized in the Second Amended and Restated First Lien Credit Agreement dated November 10, 2023.
+See summary in "Hazel Working Capital Credit Facility and Hazel Purchase Money Loan" in Note 10, Claims Financing Obligations and Notes Payable.
+On August 2, 2024, Subrogation Holdings entered into a letter agreement where the parties set out the terms to amend the Working Capital Credit Facility (the "HPH Letter Agreement") with HPH, which: (i) extended the period to draw up to \$23.3 million (with a 40% original issue discount) for working capital, accessible in eight tranches of \$1.75 million, that can be drawn at least one month apart, until September 2025; and (ii) provided for a \$3.3 million loan (with a 40% original issue discount) funded by August 31, 2024 to acquire additional Claims (the "New Claims") that collateralize the Working Capital Credit Facility (collectively, (i) and (ii) the "Operational Collection Floor").
+On October 1, 2024, Hazel entered into Amendment No. 3 to the Working Capital Credit Facility ("Amendment No. 3 to Working Capital Credit Facility"), formalizing the terms set forth in the HPH Letter Agreement.

-In addition, the Company will retain the right to monetize the New Claims with a third party sale only if the aggregate consideration is greater than an amount agreed to by HPH (the "Hazel Floor Price"), and such proceeds to be used to: (1) pay down the Operational Collection Floor, (2) to the extent proceeds are in excess of Hazel Floor Price, 50% to the Company for operational expenses and 50% to pay down Term Loan A and Term Loan B of the Working Capital Credit Facility, and (3) in the event only 50% of New Claims are monetized, then such proceeds to be used to pay down the Operational Collection Floor and to the extent any proceeds in excess of 50% of the Hazel Floor Price are available, 50% of such excess shall be made available to the Company for operational expenses and 50% of such excess shall be used to further pay down the Operational Collection Floor, and then to pay down Term Loan A and Term Loan B of the Working Capital Credit Facility.
+In addition, the Company retained the right to monetize the New Claims with a third party sale only if the aggregate consideration is greater than an amount agreed to by HPH (the "Hazel Floor Price"), and such proceeds to be used to: (1) pay down the Operational Collection Floor, (2) to the extent proceeds are in excess of Hazel Floor Price, 50% to the Company for operational expenses and 50% to pay down Term Loan A and Term Loan B of the Working Capital Credit Facility, and (3) in the event only 50% of New Claims are monetized, then such proceeds to be used to pay down the Operational Collection Floor and to the extent any proceeds in excess of 50% of the Hazel Floor Price are available, 50% of such excess shall be made available to the Company for operational expenses and 50% of such excess shall be used to further pay down the Operational Collection Floor, and then to pay down Term Loan A and Term Loan B of the Working Capital Credit Facility.